How to integrate Capsule crm MCP with CrewAI

 List PartiesTool to list all parties (contacts) on the account.

-List UsersTool to list all users on the capsule account.
+List TeamsTool to list all teams on the Capsule CRM account.

 Run Filter QueryTool to run structured filter queries on parties, opportunities or kases.